wp-plugins/adsoptimal/README.txt

 No upgrade notice at this moment.

 == Screenshots ==
-1. Choose ad experience that fit with your Wordpress site.
+1. Seamless integration within minutes.
 2. Preview of our mobile ad.
-App-Store-like experience.
+TOPINLINE format.
-3. Preview of our mobile ad.
-Standard banner format.
+3. Innovation Ad Unit.
+Responsive Desing.
-4. Preview of our mobile ad.
-Contextual style.
+4. Work across all devices.